Search

 The family situation of the person experiencing a mental health issue is a good place to begin.
 Demonstrate a general knowledge of the diagnosis (depression, anxiety, etc.) If the person has child/ren, planning for their care is important.
 If the patient is, him or herself, a minor, consider siblings and their obligations.
 (As children with psychiatric illnesses reach puberty, more medical attention is sometimes necessary – treatments may include hospitalization.)
 Use the Care Calendar to add as many actionable items that are needed to help provide care.
 Remember that for those who wish to protect their privacy, any Give InKind page can be set to private – with the link being shared only to a select group.

-• Food: Meals and groceries are always among the most popular calendar items.
-Providing food to families is immensely helpful in terms of saving both time and money.
+• Breakfast, Lunch, Dinner: Meals are the most popular requests.
+Feeding families is immensely helpful in saving both time and money.
 People may or may not be up for receiving visitors, but it is appropriate to ask.
-If prepared meals are not an option (too many variables) think about setting up a Gift Card Train that includes options for takeout so that family and friends have flexibility as to how and when they use the cards.
+If prepared meals are not an option for any reason, request gift cards to include options for takeout so that everyone has flexibility.

-• Childcare: (If applicable) If a parent is receiving treatment and there are children at home, consider their obligations.
+• Childcare: If a parent is receiving treatment and there are children at home, consider their obligations.
 Try to keep a routine as much as possible.
-Travel hockey?
-Aerial silks?
 This is helpful to a parent because allowing their other children to continue with their interests matters a great deal as far as how they see themselves as parents.

-• Adult/Senior Care: If the patient is a member of the “Sandwich Generation" and has aging parents, it is necessary to consider them as well.
-Check to be sure that their prescription refills are current, that they can worship as they wish, and that they receive necessary assistance with groceries or medical appointments.
+• Adult/Senior Care: If the patient has aging parents, consider them as well.
+Check that prescription refills are current, that they can worship as they wish, and that they receive necessary assistance with groceries or medical appointments.

-• Pet Care: (If applicable) Are there pets to care for?
+• Pet Care: Are there pets to care for?
 It may be helpful to make temporary arrangements for necessary dog walks, feedings, or pet-sitting.

 • Home Services: From maintenance appointments to helping with chores around the house, use this category for any home services that they may feel like too much.
 In particular, consider laundry services, house cleaning, etc.

-• Other: “Other" is the ultimate catch-all category.
-This is a great way to create opportunities for connection that can sometimes get lost in the shuffle of a crisis.
-“Other" can be used for general support such as making sure that the person who needs support does things with people – that someone organizes a hike, that lines of communication with medical care providers are open, and the patient is being compliant with medication.
+• Custom: The ultimate catch-all category.
+This is a great way to create opportunities for connection that can otherwise get lost in the shuffle of a crisis.
+“Custom" can be used for general support such as making sure that the person who needs support does things with people – that someone organizes a hike, that lines of communication with medical care providers are open, and the patient is being compliant with medication.

 Fundraising

 People will have different financial circumstances.
 Make sure to identify a person who will be able to ask about this in a gentle and non-judgmental manner.
 Emphasize that you understand that their struggle is not a weakness, but a medical issue that needs attention.
-If there is such a need, simply enable the fundraising button on your Give InKind page and connect your PayPal and/or GoFundMe account.
+If there is such a need, simply enable the fundraising button on your Give InKind page and connect your PayPal, Venmo, CashApp accounts, or even a GoFundMe campaign.

 Wishlist